 A key component of the online purchasing has been the video platform.
 Static images are giving way to streaming videos to better convey product and brand value.

-Out of mind, out of sight is more pertinent than ever before.
+Out of sight, out of mind is more pertinent than ever before.
 Hence it is essential for retailers to use innovative approaches to remain on consumers’ radar.
 Videos play a crucial role in this as it’s a more visually engaging medium.
 Let us look at some of the factors triggering the need for video streaming in retail:

 The lockdown of more than ¼ of the world’s population has propelled the usage of online streaming and entertainment services.
 In the US, OTT usage surged by 7.5% in April 2020 compared to the same month a year ago.
 And during the last year, the number of streaming services subscribers surpassed the number of cable subscribers and reached a number of 613 million.
 Disney+ has had a 75% rise in subscribers since early February.
 The Discovery+ app that Robosoft helped build has garnered close to 4.5 million installs.
 This rapid adoption unveils a need for a more human connect which a video meets better than static images or text.